Binary Options Money Management

 This method can be employed as an add-on regardless of your strategy.

-Keep a trading journal to document your choices and thoughts.
-Note which signals you utilized, when, what asset, your mood, trading device, location, and anything else that stands out.
-After each trade, write down the results.
-Essentially, you keep a track of your wins and losses so you can identify mistakes and areas for improvement.
+Keep a binary trading journal to document your choices and thoughts.
+Note which market triggers you utilized, when, what asset, your mood, trading device, and anything else that contributed to the decision and result.
+After each trade, write down the profit/loss.
+Essentially, you track your wins and losses so you can identify mistakes and areas for improvement.

-Some of the most common binary options money management faults include:
+Some of the most common binary options money management faults we’ve seen amongst traders include:

-We’ve compiled a list of our top binary options money management tips for new traders:
+We’ve compiled a list of our top money management tips for new traders:

 Final Thoughts